 • In addition to his work with his own foundation, Woodyard has been a tireless advocate for the work of other non-profits, including the ALS Association and Second Harvest Food Bank.
 For the second year in a row, Woodyard used the NFL’s My Cause My Cleats platform to raise awareness and funds for ALS.
 Woodyard’s aunt suffered from ALS leading up to her death, and Woodyard is close to former Titans linebacker Tim Shaw, who was diagnosed with ALS in 2014.
 Woodyard also serves as the spokesperson for Second Harvest Food Bank of Middle Tennessee.

-• Woodyard has been a captain in his first four seasons with the Titans.
+• Woodyard has been a captain in his first five seasons with the Titans.
 He joined Hall of Fame running back Floyd Little as the only players in Broncos franchise history to serve as a captain in each of their first six years with the club.
 In 2004, Woodyard also became the first-ever Kentucky freshman to serve as a team captain.

 • Woodyard was inducted to the University of Kentucky Athletics Hall of Fame in 2016 and the Kentucky Pro Football Hall of Fame in 2018.